apimplaskar/COVID19_prediction/Submission/README.txt

 2. Download data from the link above and store it in the same directory as these Jupyter notebooks

-3. Can run the notebooks directly
+3. Can run all cells the notebooks directly

 4. In order to generate the projected data files, you must uncomment the cell block that reads
   #submission.to_csv('Team31_1.csv', index = False, header = True) in SubmissionPt1